baptiste-genest/baptiste-genest.github.io/blogdown/content/projects.md

 </div>

-##  4th year research project  : "Estimation of the volume of Voronoi cells in high dimension and control variables in Monte Carlo rendering"
+## "Estimation of the volume of Voronoi cells in high dimension and control variables in Monte Carlo rendering"
+4th year research project supervised by David Coeurjolly and Vincent Nivoliers
 - Exploration of stochastic techniques in estimating the volume and barycenters of Voronoi cells in high dimension
 - Improvement of Monte Carlo integration by control variate techniques, new control variate proposed
 - Caracterization and proofs of domination of the new control variate over the original control variate

 <div style="text-align:center">
 <img src="../projects/vorayce.png" style="display:block; margin-left: auto; margin-right: auto;max-width:80%" alt="NESOTS trailer" />
-Supervised by David Coeurjolly and Vincent Nivoliers
 <button class="button-4" style="display:center" onclick="window.location.href='../projects/rapport_pom.pdf'">Report (french)</button>
 </div>